UniversityOfHelsinkiCS/suoritustarkistin/README.md

 011100009;5
 011110002;0;;fi
 ```
 On the first row, all details are filled in.
-The second row has no credits, meaning it will default to whatever the course default for the amount of credits is.
+The second row has no explicitly set credits.
+This student will therefore receive the default amount of credits set for this course.

-Third row only gives the student id and grade =5, and everything else is filled based on the course details.
+Third row only gives the studentnumber and grade (5), and everything else is filled based on the course details.
 On the fourth row the completion is marked as failed (grade = 0), and being in Finnish.

+Any details and validation errors can be seen in the table below the copy-paste-field.

 ### Enrolment limbo